hobozero/Transpile.Net/README.md

 * **[#NAMESPACE]** - Where model's namespace will be inserted
 * **[#MODELNAME]** - Where the model's identifier will be inserted.
 * **[#MODEL]** - Where the model should be inserted
-* You can also define your own variables to be filled in later.
+* You can also define your own template variables.

 ### Default Values
 The System.ComponentModel.DefaultValueAttribute has been extended to properly initilize the property values of the resulting transpiled code.
 From [MSDN](https://msdn.microsoft.com/en-us/library/system.componentmodel.defaultvalueattribute(v=vs.110).aspx)